danwagnerco/similarweb/README.md

  "dilly": 0.098765432}
 ```

-Get the category for the requested domain:
+Get the category for the requested domain with `category`:

 ```
 >>> content_client.category(url)
 {"Category": "Shrimp/White Wine"}
 ```

-Get the category and rank for the requested domain:
+Get the category and rank for the requested domain with `category_rank`:

 ```
 >>> content_client.category_rank(url)